-Even though they exist in a veritable ski traffic mecca, many Colorado skiers and visitors probably haven’t heard of these guys.
+Even though they exist in a veritable ski traffic mecca, many Colorado skiers and visitors probably haven’t heard of the lab.
 That’s by design.
-Denver Sports Lab proprietors Leif Sunde and Sam Petty like to keep it mellow, for now at least, so that they can keep it consistent.
-Here they share all things ski tune-up, including base grind skis, tuning skis, stone grind skis, and more.
+Denver Sports Lab proprietor Leif Sunde likes to keep it mellow, so that they can keep it consistent.
+Below, Denver Sports Lab shares all things ski tune-up, including base grind skis, tuning skis, stone grind skis, and more.

 What is Ski Tuning?

 Ski tuning is an important step in maintaining your ski equipment so it performs its best for as long as possible.
 It includes a basic wax and edge sharpen or could include a more rigorous process for alpine ski tuning like a ski base grind or stone grind.